 The Mid-States Corridor Project examines the concept of an improved highway connection in southern Indiana.
-The Mid-States Corridor is anticipated to begin at SR 66 near the William H. Natcher Bridge crossing the Ohio River at Rockport, continue generally through Huntingburg and Jasper and extend north to connect to Interstate 69.
+The Mid-States Corridor is anticipated to begin at SR 66 near the William H. Natcher Bridge crossing the Ohio River at Rockport, continue generally through the Huntingburg and Jasper area and extend north to connect to Interstate 69.

 What is happening now?

 The Mid-States Corridor Regional Development Authority (RDA) and the Indiana Department of Transportation (INDOT) are conducting the required Tier 1 Environmental Study for the Mid-States Corridor Project.
 The study will determine a preferred corridor.

 The RDA and INDOT initiated a study of the corridor under the National Environmental Policy Act (NEPA).
 The study is required for all federally-funded projects to assess environmental effects before making decisions concerning the construction of highways and other publicly-owned facilities.

 What does the study and NEPA process include?

 The NEPA process includes: